-6.1 Intended use.
+- 6.1 Intended use.
 The AAU-34B/A Altimeter is intended to replace the AAU-19/A, AAU-19A/A, AAU-19B/A, AAU-34/A and AAU-37/A Altimeters.
-The AAU-34B/A Altimeter incorporates all functions of the altimeters it replaces and can be stocked as a preferred spare.
-The AAU-34C/A

-Altimeter incorporates night vision compatible Type A NVIS "Green A" lighting and "blue filtered" white lighting.
+The AAU-34B/A Altimeter incorporates all functions of the altimeters it replaces.
+The AAU-34C/A Altimeter incorporates night vision compatible Type A, NVIS "Green A" lighting and "blue filtered" white lighting.
 The two altimeters covered by this specification are intended for use with altitude computers CPU46/A and CPU66/A, Central Air Data Computers, and Standard Central Air Data Computers (SCADCs) to provide a display of static pressure defect corrected altitude in the normal mode and uncorrected pressure altitude in the standby mode.
 The installation of a battery on the rear of the altimeter case enables altimeter operation for a limited time when all aircraft power is lost to the altimeter.
 This capability was developed primarily for use by the Navy.
-In the unlikely event that loss of both 115V AC, 400Hz and 28V DC aircraft power occurs during carrier launch, a battery back-up power capability is available.

-6.2 Acquisition requirements.
-Acquisition documents should specify the following:

-- a.
-Title, number, and date of this specification - b.
-Altimeter type (see 1.2) - c.
-Qualification and conformance test plans for Altimeter with battery module and/or tests of altimeters or battery modules only (see 4.4.3)
+In the unlikely event that loss of both 115V AC 400Hz and 28V DC aircraft power occurs during carrier launch, a battery back-up power capability is available. - 6.2 Acquisition requirements.
+Acquisition documents should specify the following: - a.
+Title, number, and date of this specification. - b.
+Altimeter type (see 1.2).

-- d.
-When sampling plan B and C test are not to be conducted (see 4.5.2.2 and 4.5.2.3) - e.
-Compatibility test requirements (see 4.6.30) - f.
-Government-loaned property (see 6.2.1) - g.
-Levels of packaging and packing required (see 5.)
+- c.
+Qualification and conformance test plans for Altimeter with battery module and/or tests of altimeters or battery modules only (see 4.4.3). - d.
+When sampling plan B and C test are not to be conducted (see 4.5.2.2 and 4.5.2.3). - e.
+Compatibility test requirements (see 4.6.30). - f.
+Government-loaned property (see 6.2.1). - g.
+Levels of packaging and packing required (see 5.). - 6.3 Data.

-6.2.1 Government-loaned property. (none)

-6.3 Data.
 Data generated by this document is not deliverable unless specified on the Contract Data Requirements List (DD Form 1423) referencing the appropriate data item description in the military departments' Authorized Data List (ADL).
-The data produced by this specification is as follows:

-- a.
-Data for approval for nonstandard parts (see 3.2.1) - b.
-A record of events during corrective maintenance task demonstration as specified in 3.4.16.1.1 - c.
-A safety hazard analysis (see 3.4.16.2.1) - d.
-Test report in accordance with MIL-HDBK-831 (see 4.4.2) - e.
-Warranty decal information, as applicable (see 3.15) - f.
-A Reliability Test Plan (RTP) (see 3.4.15.1) - g.
-Requirements for optional battery modules (3.1)

-6.4 Qualification.
-With respect to products requiring qualification, awards will be made only for products which are, at the time of award of contract, qualified for inclusion in Qualified Products List QPL-83419 whether or not such products have actually been so listed by that date.
+The data produced by this specification is as follows: - a.
+Data for approval for nonstandard parts (see 3.2). - b.
+A record of events during corrective maintenance task demonstration as specified in 3.5.16.1.1. - c.
+A safety hazard analysis (see 3.5.16.2.1). - d.
+Test report in accordance with MIL-HDBK-831 as guidance (see 4.4.2). - e.
+Warranty decal information, as applicable (see 3.16). - f.
+A Reliability Test Plan (RTP) (see 3.5.15.1). - g.
+Requirements for optional battery modules (3.1). - 6.4 Qualification.
+With respect to products requiring qualification, awards will be made only for products which are, at the time of award of contract, qualified for inclusion in Qualified Products List QPL-83419 whether or not such products have actually been listed by that date.
 The attention of the contractors is called to these requirements, and manufacturers are urged to arrange to have the products that they propose to offer to the Federal Government tested for qualification in order that they may be eligible to be awarded contracts or orders for the products covered by this specification.
-Information pertaining to qualification of products may be obtained from OC-ALC/ENSP, 3001 Staff Drive, Tinker AFB, Oklahoma 73145-5990, and ocalc.enrs.sma@tinker.af.mil.
-An online listing of products qualified to this specification may be found at http://assist.daps.dla.mil.

-6.5 Subject Term (key word) listing:
+Information pertaining to qualification of products may be obtained from Oklahoma City Air Logistics Center/ENSDAA(AF-71), 3001 Staff Drive, Suite 1AB81A, Tinker AFB, OK 73145 or email af71@tinker.af.mil.
+An online listing of products qualified to this specification may be found in the Qualified Products Database (QPD) at https://assist.daps.dla.mil. - 6.5 Subject Term (key word) listing.

-Altimeter Altitude Display
+AAU-34B/A AAU-34C/A Altitude Display

+Integral lighting